 The City of Osage City owns and operates a Class 3 Water Plant.
-There are six state-certified employees who operate the plant, three of which are Class Four certified.
+There are five state-certified employees who operate the plant.
 The main water source for the City is Melvern Lake and the secondary source is the Osage City Lake.

 Osage City also owns and maintains the City’s water distribution system.
 There are 31 miles of water mains in the City.
 The distribution system is constructed of 60% plastic, 34% cast iron, and 6% miscellaneous piping.